Modern Katana Use: From Martial Arts to Collectible Art

 2. Training Katanas (Iaito)

-Used in martial arts like iaido, these blades are made of aluminum or zinc-alloy.
-They look like real katanas but are unsharpened and balanced for movement.
+Used in martial arts like iaido, these blades are typically made of aluminum or zinc-alloy.
+They closely replicate the appearance and balance of real katanas while remaining unsharpened for safe practice and form development.

 3. Functional Cutting Katanas (Shinken)

-These are real sharpened blades, usually made of carbon steel.
+These are authentic sharpened blades, usually made of high-quality carbon steel.
 They can be used for test cutting and advanced martial arts practice.
-At Katana Canada, we offer sharp katanas — but not “razor-sharp” by default, for safety reasons.
+At Katana Canada, we offer sharp katanas with appropriate edge geometry — but not "razor-sharp" by default, prioritizing safety for our customers.

 Customize your katana